 This medication can affect fertility in males.
 Ask your doctor for more details.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using bendamustine.
 Bendamustine may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
-Women should ask about reliable forms of birth control while using this medication and for 6 months after stopping treatment.
-Men with female partners of childbearing age should ask about reliable forms of birth control while using this medication and for 3 months after stopping treatment.
-If you or your partner become pregnant, talk to your doctor right away about the risks and benefits of this medication.
+Men and women using this medication should ask about reliable forms of birth control during treatment and for some time after the last dose.
+If you or your partner becomes pregnant, talk to your doctor right away about the risks and benefits of this medication.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.